illinois-cs241/illinois-cs241.github.io/_posts/2016-09-22-teaching_threads.md

 }
 {% endhighlight %}

 Notice that this is basically a for-loop on the list.
-There are no fancy algorithms that can make this faster, since the callback function is essentially a [magic-black-box] (https://en.wikipedia.org/wiki/Black_box) that we know nothing about.
+There are no fancy algorithms that can make this faster, since the callback function is essentially a [magic-black-box](https://en.wikipedia.org/wiki/Black_box) that we know nothing about.

 Parallelism to the rescue!

 ## par_map()

-The first thing to notice is that `map()` is ["embarrassingly parallel"] (https://en.wikipedia.org/wiki/Embarrassingly_parallel), which means that
+The first thing to notice is that `map()` is ["embarrassingly parallel"](https://en.wikipedia.org/wiki/Embarrassingly_parallel), which means that
 * it is easy to divide the problem into subproblems
 * none of the subproblems depend on each other